Tikiti/ecf-docs/markdown/xml-formats/ecf-format-v1.0.md

    - For **alcohol and alcoholic beverages** (ISC codes **006-012**): Report the **absolute alcohol content (volume per unit) in liters**.
    - For **tobacco and cigarette products** (ISC codes **013-022**): Report the **number of units per pack** (cajetilla).
    - This field is **only required** when invoicing goods whose transfer, at the **producer or manufacturer level**, is taxed with ISC (codes 006-022).

+---

+## PDF Specification Footnotes

+### Section A: Encabezado (Header)

+**¹¹** Conditional on taxed amount existing with at least one of the ITBIS rates.

+**¹²** Discounts and surcharges must be proportional to each ITBIS rate.

+**¹³** Billing indicator: Indicates the ITBIS rate applicable to the item (1=ITBIS 18%, 2=ITBIS 16%, 3=ITBIS 0%, 4=Exempt).

+**¹⁴** For e-CF type 43 (Minor Expenses), if exempt amount exists, it must be greater than zero.

+**¹⁵** The ITBIS rate must be printed in the printed representation format only if it applies to the document.

+**¹⁶** For e-CF type 44 (Special Regimes), conditional on additional taxes existing in the detail.

+**¹⁷** By XML definition, for each element there must be a container tag that groups the fields.

+**¹⁸** For e-CF type 44 (Special Regimes), conditional on additional taxes other than ITBIS existing.

+**¹⁹** For e-CF type 44 (Special Regimes), the code must be validated against Additional Taxes Table I.

+**²⁰** The tax rate must be indicated in decimal or percentage format as appropriate for the tax type.

+**²¹** For tax types with codes 006-022, the rate must be validated against the rates in effect on the e-CF issuance date.

+**²²** Specific Selective Consumption Tax (ISC): Tax calculated on physical units at a fixed rate per unit.

+**²³** Codes 006-022 correspond to Specific ISC in Table I (Additional Tax Types Coding).

+**²⁴** Codes 023-039 correspond to Ad Valorem ISC in Table I (Additional Tax Types Coding).

+**²⁵** Ad Valorem ISC: Selective Consumption Tax calculated as a percentage of the sale price.

+**²⁶** Unit Specific ISC: Value of the specific selective consumption tax calculated per unit of measure.

+**²⁷** The 'Standard 10-07 Indicator' field is located in section D. Discounts or Surcharges.

+**²⁸** The percentage of item amount per line is calculated by dividing the item amount by the total of all items.

+**²⁹** For e-CF type 44 (Special Regimes), it must be printed if it applies to the document.

+**³⁰** For e-CF type 34 (Electronic Credit Note), the total amount cannot exceed the total of the e-CF being modified.

+**³¹** The 'Discount amount' field is located in section D. Discounts or Surcharges.

+**³²** ITBIS Perceived: Tax on Transfer of Industrialized Goods and Services collected in advance.

+**³³** Billing in another currency requires completing all conditional fields in this section.

+**³⁴** Conditional field visible in printed representation only if there are amounts in other currency.

+**³⁵** Discounts and surcharges in Other Currency must be calculated using the specified exchange rate.

+**³⁶** For e-CF type 43 (Minor Expenses), if exempt amount in other currency exists, it must be > 0.

+**³⁷** Only selective consumption taxes with codes 006-039 in other currency are part of the ITBIS tax base.

+**³⁸** Additional Tax Amount in Other Currency = Specific ISC + Ad Valorem ISC + Other Additional Taxes (all in FC).

+**³⁹** For e-CF type 44 (Special Regimes), conditional on additional taxes existing in other currency.

+**⁴⁰** The additional taxes table in other currency follows the same rules as local currency, but with converted values.

+**⁴¹** The additional tax code must be the same as used in local currency.

+**⁴²** For e-CF type 44, the code must be validated against Additional Taxes Table I.

+**⁴³** The additional tax rate in other currency must be printed if it applies to the document.

+**⁴⁴** The Specific ISC amount in other currency = local currency amount ÷ exchange rate.

+**⁴⁵** The Ad Valorem ISC amount in other currency = local currency amount ÷ exchange rate.

+**⁴⁶** The amount of other additional taxes in other currency = local currency amount ÷ exchange rate.

+**⁴⁷** For e-CF type 44, it must be printed if it applies and there is an amount in other currency.

+---

+### Section B: DetallesItem (Item Details)

+**⁴⁸** Line number must be sequential starting at 1 and can go up to 100 items per e-CF (1,000 for type 32 ≥DOP$250k).

+**⁴⁹** The billing indicator must be printed in words in the printed representation.

+**⁵⁰** For e-CF type 43 (Minor Expenses), only values 1 or 4 are allowed.

+**⁵¹** For e-CF type 46 (Exports), only values 1, 3 or 4 are allowed.

+**⁵²** Withholding or perception agent indicator: 1=Withholding ("R"), 2=Perception ("P").

+**⁵³** The ITBIS amount withheld at item level is summed to populate `TotalITBISRetenido` in the header.

+**⁵⁴** For e-CF type 47 (Foreign Payments), `IndicadorBienoServicio` must = 2 (Service).

+**⁵⁵** Item quantity is multiplied by unit price to obtain the item amount.

+**⁵⁶** Reference quantity is used to calculate ISC for products with tax codes 006-022.

+**⁵⁷** The subquantity table is necessary to calculate ISC on alcohol, beer, tobacco and cigarette products.

+**⁵⁸** Subquantity represents reference units of measure contained in the item unit.

+**⁵⁹** Alcohol degrees are used to calculate ISC on alcoholic beverages (codes 006-018).

+**⁶⁰** Reference unit price is used to calculate Ad Valorem ISC on products with codes 023-039.

+**⁶¹** Net weight in kilograms is specific to mining sector transactions.

+**⁶²** Net weight of the mineral can be expressed in different units of measure.

+**⁶³** Affiliation type indicates if the mining recipient is affiliated (1) or not affiliated (2) to the issuer.

+**⁶⁴** The mineral settlement can be provisional (1) or final (2), affecting the accounting treatment.

+**⁶⁵** The item unit price is multiplied by the quantity to calculate gross amount before discounts/surcharges.

+**⁶⁶** The subdiscounts table can include up to 12 different types of discounts applied to the item.

+**⁶⁷** The subsurcharges table can include up to 12 different types of surcharges applied to the item.

+**⁶⁸** The additional taxes table at item level allows specifying up to 2 tax codes that affect the item.

+**⁶⁹** For e-CF type 44 (Special Regimes), it is mandatory when the item has additional taxes.

+**⁷⁰** The additional tax code at item level must be validated against Additional Taxes Table I.

+**⁷¹** For e-CF type 44, it must be validated that the code corresponds to a valid additional tax.

+**⁷²** The other currency area in detail is conditional on a currency type having been specified in the header.

+**⁷³** The unit price in other currency must be printed if the item is priced in foreign currency.

+**⁷⁴** In Credit Notes for text correction (without affecting amounts), Item Amount can be zero.

+---

+### Section D: DescuentosORecargos (Discounts or Surcharges)

+**⁷⁵** Global discounts or surcharges apply to the total e-CF, not to individual items.

+**⁷⁶** For e-CF type 41 (Purchases), the billing indicator must be specified if discount/surcharge applies.

+---

+### Section E: Paginacion (Pagination)

+**⁷⁸** Discounts and surcharges in page subtotal must reflect those applied to items on that specific page.

+---

+### Section F: InformacionReferencia (Reference Information)

+**⁷⁹** The modified NCF is used when an e-CF cancels, corrects or replaces a previous tax receipt.

+**⁸⁰** Modification codes: 1=Cancellation, 2=Text correction, 3=Amount correction, 4=Contingency replacement, 5=Consumer invoice reference.

+**⁸¹** Code 5 (Electronic Consumer Invoice Reference) is used specifically to reference an existing consumer invoice.

+---

+### Currency and Tax Tables

+**⁸²** Specific ISC (codes 006-022) is calculated as a fixed amount per unit of measure, applicable mainly to alcoholic beverages and tobacco products, with rates periodically updated by DGII.

+**⁸³** XDR (Special Drawing Right) is an international reserve asset created by the IMF.
+VEF (Venezuelan Strong Bolívar) may be subject to changes according to current exchange regulations.